-St. Paul’s has been an active parish since 1885, starting in a small chapel south of the city (now the community of Midnapore) and now from a new building in the community of Lake Sundance ministering to parishioners who live in south-central Calgary, south of Fish Creek Park.
+St. Paul’s has been an active parish since 1885, starting in a small historic chapel south of the city (now the community of Midnapore), and the current St. Paul’s church was built in the Calgary South community of Lake Sundance in 1998.
+We are a growing community ministering to parishioners who live in south-central Calgary, south of Fish Creek Park.

 What are the services like?

-We currently have one service on Sunday morning at 10:00 am, and it is also livestreamed on our Facebook page.
-We also have a Morning Prayer service on Wednesday mornings at 9:30 am.
-Please check our Weekly News Bulletin for dates that this service is offered.
+We currently have one service on Sunday morning at 10:00 am which is also livestreamed on our YouTube channel.
+We also have a Morning Prayer service on Wednesday mornings at 9:30 am followeed by Bible Study.
+Please check our Weekly News Bulletin for any updates to our services.
 For more information on these Eucharistic services please visit our Worship Services page.

 What about my kids?

-Following the Children's Talk at the 10:00 am service, the children and youth of the parish are invited to attend our Sunday School and Sunday Youth programs held outside the Sanctuary in the hall and chapel respectively.
-For children 3 and under, we have a supervised nursery area.
+Before our scripture readings at the 10:00 am service, the children of the parish are invited to attend our Sunday School held outside the Sanctuary in the hall.
 Children are also welcome to stay with you during the service, or if you are more comfortable, you can stay with your child in our Solace (quiet) room at the back of the Sanctuary.
-You can find more information about Sunday School, Youth Group and Nursery on our Christian Education page.
+You can find more information about Sunday School, on our Sunday School page and Youth Activities on our Youth Ministries page.

 What do I wear?